-As a result, the Canadian spirits industry declined 4% in volume and 2% in value in the last rolling 12 months.
-The RTD category was also impacted by the strike during the fiscal first quarter but benefitted from the RTM modernization in Ontario over the first half and remained one of the fastest growing categories overall in the last twelve months increasing 3% in volume and 7% in value.
+The RTD category was also impacted by the strike during the first fiscal quarter but benefited from the RTM modernization in Ontario over the second and third fiscal quarters and remained one of the fastest growing categories overall in the last twelve months, increasing 3% in volume and 6% in value.

-Retail sales value for the RTD category was also impacted by the Federal "GST/HST break" or retail sales tax temporary holiday, which took effect on December 14, 2024.
-Sales taxes are included in Total Retail Sales Value, and as such, the temporary removal of such taxes during the GST/HST break has a deflationary impact on Retail Sales Value trends which is not indicative of overall sales performance.
+Over the last quarter, retail sales value for the RTD category was impacted by the Federal "GST/HST break" or retail sales tax temporary holiday, in effect December 14, 2024 through February 15, 2025.
+Sales taxes are included in Total Retail Sales Value, and as such, the temporary removal of such taxes during the GST/HST break has a deflationary impact on Retail Sales Value trend which is not indicative of the underlying sales performance.

 Corby's total represented spirits (including PR spirits) have been outperforming the Canadian spirits market in value for more than two years, gaining share in most categories.
-Over the past twelve months, Corby spirits were broadly flat and Corby RTDs (excluding Nude Beverages) were dynamic growing 12% in value, both outpacing the market in value growth, reflecting the Company's ability to navigate the strike and its diversified product portfolio strength along with successful new product launches.
+Over the past twelve months, Corby spirits were resilient and only declined 2% while Corby RTDs (excluding Nude Beverages) were dynamic with a growth of 9% in value, both outpacing the market in value growth, reflecting the Company's ability to navigate the strike and its diversified product portfolio strength along with successful new product launches.